psi4/psi4/doc/sphinxman/source/psithoninput.rst

 many commonly performed post-processing procedures to be integrated into the |PSIfour| suite.

-As seen in the neon dimer example from the :ref:`sec:tutorial` section, the :py:func:`~driver_nbody.nbody_gufunc` wrapper provides automatic computation of counterpoise-corrected interaction energies between two molecules.
+As seen in the neon dimer example from the :ref:`tutorial <sec:tutorial>` section, the :py:func:`~driver_nbody.nbody_gufunc` wrapper provides automatic computation of counterpoise-corrected interaction energies between two molecules.
 For example, ::